AlasdairWJ/evaluate-expression-cpp/README.md

 	a + (b * c)

-All of this comes together when we define a new `operator_info_t` object
+The default operators provided have precedence value 2 for '+' and '-', and 3 for '\*' and '/'.

+We can define our own operators with the `operator_info_t` object

 ```c++
 operator_info_t(char symbol, int precedence, const operation_t operation, associativity_t associativity = associativity_t::left, const validator_t validator = operators::always_valid);